henriwoodcock/henriwoodcock.github.io/_posts/2020-10-20-Feed-Forward-Neural-Network-Architecture-Determination.md

----
-layout: post
-title: Neural Network Architecture Determination
+# Feed Forward Neural Network Architecture Determination

-mathjax: true
-description: Stop guessing the number of neurons in a layer!
+> Stop guessing the number of neurons in a layer!
----
->

 ## Introduction
 Choosing the right architecture for your deep learning model can drastically change the results achieved.
 Using too few neurons can lead to the model not finding complex relationships in the data, whereas using too many neurons can lead to an overfitting effect.